sarabbafrani/DNSPerfTest/README.md

-Certainly!
-Below is a comprehensive README file for your GitHub repository, providing detailed instructions, usage examples, and contribution guidelines for your DNS server testing and optimization project.

----

 # DNSPerfTest

 **DNSPerfTest** is a powerful Bash script designed to help you evaluate and optimize DNS server performance.
 This script tests a comprehensive list of public DNS servers for latency, jitter, and packet loss, providing you with detailed insights into their performance.
 With DNSPerfTest, you can: